 • Hand Removal: If you spot a few lantern flies on your property, manually removing them can be effective.
 Wear gloves and crush them or drop them into a container filled with soapy water.

 • Sticky Bands: Place sticky bands around tree trunks where nymphs climb up from the ground.
 These bands trap the insects as they attempt to reach higher foliage.
+(For added care toward birds and other wildlife, consider using protective wildlife guards over sticky materials.)

 Chemical Control